Aarhus University By-laws

 Subsection (3) The appointment procedure must ensure that the rector has academic and managerial legitimacy.
 With this in mind, the procedure is organised so as to ensure that general support can be expected from the university for the board’s decision regarding the appointment to the position of rector.

-Subsection (4) The entire board may take part in the appointment procedure, or the board may establish an appointment committee involving a number of its members to draft an advertisement, select candidates for interview, carry out interviews and submit a recommendation to the board regarding the appointment.
+Subsection (4) The entire board may take part in the appointment procedure, or the board may appoint an appointment committee involving a number of its members to draft an advertisement, select candidates for interview, carry out interviews and submit a recommendation to the board regarding the appointment.

-Subsection (5) An appointment committee, appointed by and from among the board’s members, cf. Subsection (4), consists of the chair of the board and representatives of the external members of the board, the academic staff, the technical-administrative staff, and the students.
+Subsection (5) An appointment committee, appointed by and from among the board’s members, cf. subsection (4), consists of the chair of the board and representatives of the external members of the board, the academic staff, the technical/administrative staff, and the students.

 Subsection (7) The board conducts employment interviews, and in this connection, may solicit internal or external support.